- Location: Utah

 - Has the car ever had rust problems or been repainted for any reason?

 - Has the vehicle's body ever been repaired?

 Interviewing the seller may not give you the complete picture of an automobile's history, so it is strongly recommended that you also have a mechanic look at it.
-This should cost around $50 to $100 and could save you hundreds in repairs if the car you're considering has hidden problems.

 If you'd rather check the car out yourself or have a knowledgeable friend help you, the Utah Division of Motor Vehicles (DMV) offers useful guidelines for mechanical checks.
 Also see the DMV's page about buying from a private party and odometer fraud.

 You may also wish to purchase a vehicle history report from one of a number of websites that offer such search services.
 Vehicle history reports can tell you whether your prospective purchase was salvaged, flooded, declared a lemon, or rebuilt; whether the odometer has ever been rolled over, rolled back, or broken; whether the vehicle was involved in a major accident, stolen, auctioned, or damaged by fire; and whether it was ever leased or used as a rental, taxi, police, or fleet car.
 Visit the DMV's Buying and Selling Vehicles, General Information page for more.